American Gold Eagle: Annual proof mintage

-Historical uncirculated volumes
+Annual uncirculated mintage

-In 2009, the allocation of blanks towards the legally required production of bullion Gold Eagles affected both uncirculated coin and proof availability.
+In 2009, the allocation of blanks for the legally required production of bullion Gold Eagles affected both uncirculated coin and proof availability.
 This suspension continued into 2010 for the uncirculated version.
 When production resumed in 2011 (without the fractional denominations which had been discontinued in 2008), it was met with a weak collector response.
-The United States Mint provided audited and finalized annual production sales reports between 2006-2012.
-Afterwards, production sales numbers were provided by the United States Mint in the weekly cumulative sales reports.
-Volume number is the Last Known Sale (LKS), which is the last sales figure published for that product before it was dropped from the sales report.
+The United States Mint provided audited and finalized annual production sales reports between 2006–2012.
+Afterwards, they published production sales numbers in the weekly cumulative sales reports.
+The mintage number is the Last Known Sale (LKS), which is the last sales figure published for that product before it was dropped from the sales report.